ImpressiveTaste/LX34070A-LX34050-dsPIC33AK-pyX2Cscope-GUI-RotationTest-Firmware/README.md

    - Press `F11` (*Build Project*) to generate `dist/default/production/X2C-Scope-Blinky-dspic33AK128MC106-Curiosity.X.production.hex`.
 5. **Flash the board:**
    - Connect the Curiosity board over USB and use *Make and Program Device*.
-6. **Start a host tool:**
+6. **Start GUI tool:**
-   - Use X2Cscope or run `python ResolverEncoder.py` to connect, load the ELF, and view the exported variables.
+   - Use X2Cscope or run `python ResolverEncoder.py` to connect, load the ELF, and view the absolute position.

 ## Using the Python GUI (`ResolverEncoder.py`)